modoboa/modoboa/doc/plugin_api.rst

 * Access and modify administrative objects (domains, mailboxes, etc.)
 * Register callback actions for specific events

-Plugins are nothing more than Django applications using a specific structure.
-The ``__init__.py`` file contains a complete description of the plugin:
+Plugins are nothing more than Django applications with an extra piece of code that integrates them into Modoboa.
+Usually, the ``__init__.py`` file will contain a complete description of the plugin:

 * Admin and user parameters
 * Observed events